HonkaDonka/ArduinoToEV3Motors/README.md

 ![image](https://github.com/VinsonOi/ArduinoToLEGO/assets/30189257/7980f1d7-6336-4dcd-92a4-360ae3bbc679)

 This chip is capable of driving two motors, but for this project, we will only need to use one side of the L293D since we are just connecting to a singular motor.

+### External Power Source

+Since the Arduino isn't capable of outputting 9V, an external power source is also needed.
+When assembling the project, make sure the grounds of the power source and the Arduino are connected together or else it may not function properly.

 ### Schematic